-We blend this permeate with

-filtered water from our four ground water wells that draw from the East Coast Surficial Aquifer.
+We blend this permeate with filtered water from our four ground water wells that draw from the East Coast Surficial Aquifer.
 The water is degasified and aerated to remove any volatile substances such as hydrogen sulfide, and then disinfected with chloramine to insure that no pathogenic organisms are present.
 Finally, a small amount of zinc orthophosphate is needed to reduce corrosive behavior and protect the homeowner's plumbing system.

-The Environmental Protection Agency (EPA) requires monitoring of over 80 drinking water contaminants.
-The contaminants listed in the table on the next page are the only contaminants detected in your drinking water.
 To ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.